 Here at the museum, we also have a keen interest in exploring the oceans; scientific and environmental issues and actions as well as cultural understandings of the ocean sphere.
-Luckily for me, I’ve recently started at the museum as the inaugural Curator of Ocean Science and Technology, just in time to score a berth on board the vessel for last week’s eight-day transit voyage (14-21 May 2018) from Brisbane to Hobart.
+I was part of the scientific staff on board the vessel for last week’s eight-day transit voyage (14-21 May 2018) from Brisbane to Hobart.

 To validate, to ground truth, to understand—need to make measurements in situ (Nittrouer 2017).